ggcarrots/django-carrots/source/python_xmas_tree.rst

     >>> list(range(2))
     [0, 1]

-The function :func:`range` does not directly create the list, but it returns a generator.
-Generators allow you to create sequences of values, without taking unnecessary memory.
-In order to obtain a  list of the sequence, we use the function
+The function :func:`range` does not directly create a list, but it returns a generator.
+Generators generate the elements of a sequence one at a time, thereby avoiding to store the full sequence in memory.
-:func:`list`.
+In order to obtain a list of the sequence, we use the function :func:`list`.

 The :func:`range` has three forms.
 The most basic and most used one creates a sequence from 0 to the given number.
 The other forms allow you to specify the start of the range and a step.
 The created